department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/health-issues-related-to-service-era.md

 template: detail-page
 title: Veterans Health Issues Related to Service History
 display_title: Health Issues Related to Service Era
-description: Learn what health conditions you may be at risk of developing depending on where and when you served on active duty.
+description: Learn about Veterans health issues that may be related to where and when you served.
+Find out what steps to take to care for your health and whether you may be eligible for VA health care and disability compensation.
 concurrence: complete
 lastupdate: 2017-06-28
 order: 1